-Technology has disrupted almost every aspect of energy production and consumption from renewables to energy intelligence software.
-Legislatively, the Paris climate accord and EU directives creates a pressure to reduce carbon emissions.
-Ireland faces a bill of €360m as one of only 4 countries expected to miss its renewables target by 2020.
+Technology has disrupted almost every aspect of energy production and consumption, from renewables to energy intelligence software.
+Legislatively, the Paris climate accord and EU directives create a pressure to reduce carbon emissions.
+Ireland faces a bill of €360m as one of only four countries expected to miss its renewables target by 2020.

 To respond to such developments, large corporates must adapt and create new business models – or face irrelevancy.